Gia Margaret: 2020–2022: Mia Gargaret

 On June 12, 2020, she released her second studio album, Mia Gargaret.
 While touring her previous studio album There's Always Glimmer in 2019, Margaret lost her voice due to illness and was forced to cancel her remaining tour dates.
 This resulted in experimentation with ambient synthesizer meditations that came to comprise Mia Gargaret; there are no vocals featured on the record, excluding the final track.
 In 2023 Ray Ban used "apathy" as the song in their video featuring tennis star Coco Gauff for their Ray Ban X Meta product line.

-2023: Romantic Piano
+2023-2025: Romantic Piano

 On April 26, 2023, Margaret announced her third studio album, Romantic Piano, and released the lead single "Hinoki Wood" alongside "Cicadas", another song featured on the album.
 The album was released on May 26, 2023, with 12 total tracks.
 Like her previous studio album, all songs were instrumental, with the exception of "City Song".
 In November 2024, "Hinoki Wood" became an internet sensation due to associations with the viral meme "Chill Guy".
 In 2024, Apple used Hinoki Wood as the song for their Apple "smart glasses" product in a TikTok Ad.
 In 2025 Atlanta's Rap group TaTa released a music video for their song "Chill Guy" rapping over Gia Margaret's Hinoki Wood.

+2026-present: Singing

+On February 4, 2026, she released "Everyone Around Me Dancing", the lead single to her fourth album, Singing.
+The album released on April 24, 2026.
+The album featured Margaret's first vocal performances since a 2019 illness that damaged her vocal cords.

+Artistry

+She describes the genre of her music as "sleep rock", and has been compared to artists including Imogen Heap, the Postal Service, Nick Drake, and Broken Social Scene.